Perhaps more than any other, Kilkenny is a City shaped by its history and the people who fight to keep it alive.

 St Mary’s Medieval Mile Museum

 St Mary’s Medieval Mile Museum has become the perfect place for visitors to begin the Medieval Mile walk and also get a good feel for Kilkenny City as a whole.
 It regularly receives 5 star reviews on Trip Advisor.
+This stunning museum will be open throughout the Tholsel's period of transformation and you can access it as usual through St Mary's Lane.

 The new Butler Gallery opened in the Evans Home in 2020.
 This incredible space has since become another focal point for the arts in the City, while the Wild Flower Cafe continues to bring flocks of locals through the doors.